New Chair for Age Alliance Wales

 Age Alliance Wales has updated the Preventative Services Leaflet.

 Age Alliance Wales has drafted its Manifesto for the 2016 Welsh

-Age Alliance Wales (AAW) is the alliance of 19 national voluntary organisations committed to working together to improve the lives of older people in Wales.
+Age Alliance Wales (AAW) was set up in 2003 and is funded by the Welsh Government.
+It is a powerful alliance of 20 national voluntary organisations committed to working together to develop the legislative, policy and resource frameworks that will improve the lives of older

-- To maximise the ability of each member organisation to fulfil their role of promoting the well being of older people.
+- To maximise the ability of each member organisation to fulfil their role of promoting the well-being of

 - To create opportunities for networking, information sharing, and joint learning amongst members.

 - To monitor trends and legislative measures affecting older people in Wales.